 American culture is often accused of cultural imperialism.

 Cultural Norm: a social norm specific to or associated with a certain culture or set of cultures.

 Cultural Relativism: this approach takes the view that philosophies, ethics and behaviours of groups or individuals must be judged in the context of the culture and the times from which they originate.
 For example, hearing voices in your head is generally considered abnormal in the modern Western world; yet to not hear ‘spirit voices’ would be considered unfortunate in many traditional Amerindian tribes, and it is not uncommon to have conversations with your ancestors in parts of Central and Southern Africa.

 Culture: the shared understandings – histories, rules, morals, ethics and other ways of thinking – and the common behaviours (including methods of interaction) that bind a group of people and give them a sense of unified identity.
 We learn the memes of our host culture through its media and interactions with other members of the culture.
 See also sub-culture.

 The notion of having a specific culture is one of the elements necessary to develop imagined communities, according to Benedict Anderson (1981).

 Culture-Bound Syndrome: a mental illness that appears to be specific to a particular culture.

 Are Culture-Bound Syndromes simply culturally-different manifestations of universal mental illnesses – eg: Depression – or are there mental illnesses which are unique to particular cultures?
 This is a question which vexes Psychiatry.
 If the latter point is valid, then it undermines the validity of claims by the authors of classification systems such as DSM that their classifications are universally applicable.

-Culture-Specific: characteristics that are unique to a particular society and not shared by others.
+Culture-Specific: characteristics that are unique to a particular society or culture and not shared by others.